iamborninexile/iamborninexile/README.md

 Vikesh
 [@vikesh_koul](https://twitter.com/vikesh_koul)

-*I had written it years back, today (19th Jan, '20) on the 30-year memory of KP exodus,  I feel people should know our story.
-In the cacophony of harsh noises, I don't want our pain to get lost.*
+*I had written this article years back, today (19th Jan, ‘20), on the 30-year memory of KP exodus.*

+*People should know our story.
+In the cacophony of harsh noises, I don’t want the sound of our pain to get lost.*